MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-303.md

 Development will include the creation of an app where the user will be able to use voice and/or gaze to change the size and the color of the objects in the scene.
 The use of motion controllers will not be covered.

 In your application, it is up to you as to how you will integrate the results with your design.
-This Lab is designed to teach you how to integrate an Azure Service with your Unity Project.
-It is your job to use the knowledge you gain from this Lab to enhance your mixed reality application.
+This course is designed to teach you how to integrate an Azure Service with your Unity Project.
+It is your job to use the knowledge you gain from this course to enhance your mixed reality application.

-This Lab is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.
+This course is a self-contained tutorial, which does not directly involve any other Mixed Reality Labs.

 Be prepared to Train LUIS several times, which is covered in **Chapter 12**.
 You will get better results the more times LUIS has been trained.